aidanmullins/p1.aidan.mullins/README.md

 **Common Mistakes**

-o It would be easy to bump the alarm on accident o A child could pull on the stop elevator knob
+- It would be easy to bump the alarm on accident
+- A child could pull on the stop elevator knob

 **Improved Control Interface**